Name selected for Fayetteville's arts corridor project

 The entire corridor, stretching from Dickson to Prairie streets, will be known as The Ramble.
 The Upper Ramble will cover the area from Dickson to Center streets, including the civic space.
 The Lower Ramble will cover Center to Prairie streets, including the Fay Jones woods.

-The Ramble name is a nod to late Arkansas musician Levon Helm, according to the release.
-Helm hosted Midnight Ramble sessions in a barn in Woodstock, N.Y., until he died in 2012.
+The Ramble name is a nod to late Arkansas musician and former Springdale resident Levon Helm, according to the release.
+Helm, best known as a singer and drummer for The Band, hosted Midnight Ramble sessions in a barn in Woodstock, N.Y., until he died in 2012.

 The Fay Jones woods will keep its name.
 A section of the woods at Gregg Avenue to the west along Tanglewood Creek will be known as Tanglewood Park, according to the release.